 The Complete Screen Testing Guide

-Whether you just unboxed a $600 IPS monitor or noticed a suspicious dot on your laptop screen, running a native black screen test is the fastest way to get an honest answer.
+A native black screen test is the fastest way to find out whether your display has a real defect.
 This guide explains what you might find, what it means, and exactly what to do about it.

 Use this table to identify your issue in seconds.
 Each symptom has a different cause and a different fix — getting the diagnosis right first saves you time.